 Course-takers tell us it takes approximately 2–3 hours to successfully complete each module.
 This typical time commitment includes time to review module content, engage in online discussions with colleagues, plan and implement a practice, and complete a written reflection.
 Most open enrollment courses contain six or seven modules that will collectively require 12–18 hours to complete over a 6–8 week period.
 You will be given 8 weeks to complete the course and, upon microcredential completion, maintain login access to course materials for 1 year.

-The Fostering a Culture of Belonging course contains four modules, and the estimated time to completion is 16–24 hours over an 8-week period.
+The Fostering a Culture of Belonging course contains four modules, and the estimated time to completion is 2-3 hours per week (4-6 hours per module) over an 8-week period.
 This course opens a new module every 2 weeks.

 We strongly recommend taking one course at a time.
 Course start dates are established so it is possible to start the next course within 2 weeks of completing the previous course allowing you to earn the Certificate in Effective College Instruction, if you desire, within 8 months.
 Each week you will be asked to learn new research-based practices, implement them in your courses, and reflect on your practice.
 The one-module-a-week pacing allows you and your students to benefit from a deep focus on that module’s practices before moving on to additional topics and practices.